-I can provide a confidential and compassionate space in Bristol to support you with concerns about compassion fatigue and other forms of ‘burnout‘, trauma, anger, anxiety and low mood, problematic drinking and gambling, as well as other challenging situations, whether they be in relationships, in health, or in work.
+I can provide a confidential and compassionate service in Bristol to support you with concerns about compassion fatigue and other forms of ‘burnout‘, trauma, anger, anxiety and low mood, problematic drinking and gambling, as well as other challenging situations, whether they be in relationships, in health, or in work.

 I have enjoyed working with adults from a broad range of backgrounds, ages, and professions: university and college students, stay at home parents, self-employed business people, competitive sports-people, public and voluntary sector employees, and political campaigners and activists.